Petstock logo

 • Tails or fins seem clumped up, stiff, even falling apart

-Appear as raised white spots on a fish’s skin or fins
+• White Spot/Ich: Raised white spots on a fish’s skin or fins.

-There are a couple of types of fungus, but mostly appear as fluffy white growths on the body of a fish
+• Fungus: There are a couple of types of fungus, but mostly appear as fluffy white growths on the body of a fish.

-If you’d like more detailed advice on pet care, stop by your local PETstock store and chat with our friendly staff.
+If you’d like more detailed advice on fish care, stop by your local Petstock store and chat with our friendly staff.

 Locations